Pi-Squared-Inc/vsl-sdk/docs/flow.md

 Upon receiving a `vsl_settleClaim` request:

-- 1 token is transfered from the sender to the VSL validator as processing fee
+- 1 (atto-)token is transfered from the sender to the VSL validator as processing fee
-- the message is split in its signature and the contained `VerifiedClaim`
+- the message is split into its signature and the contained `VerifiedClaim`
 - VSL checks that:
   - there exist a submitted claim corresponding to this verified claim
   - that claim is not expired
   - that claim specifies the sender of the verified claim message as a verifier
-  - if any of the above fails, the request is denied with specific error
+  - if any of the above fails, the request is denied with a specific error
 - the validator creates a [`SettledVerifiedClaim`](SettledVerifiedClaim.json) containing
   - the `VerifiedClaim` object
   - a vector containing the string representation of the signature